MRCIEU/PHESANT/resultsVisualisation/README.md

 The D3 visualisation code consists of:

-1. A HTML page that includes the D3 javascript visualisation code (this does not change).
+1. A HTML page that includes the D3 Javascript visualisation code (this does not change).
 2. A JSON file containing the results data in a format that D3 can use to generate the visualisation (this is specific to each particular phenome scan).

 This directory has 3 subdirectories:

-1. src - contains the java source code that is used to generate the JSON.
+1. src - contains the Java source code that is used to generate the JSON.
 You will not need to go in here unless you want to change the visualisation and need to amend the JSON that is used.
 2. bin - Java classes (compiled versions of the files in the src directory).
 These are used to generate the JSON files needed for the visualisation.
 3. web - HTML and JSON files for the D3 visualisation.